Monica (automobile): Development history and prototypes

 This initial prototype first ran at Silverstone in 1968 without bodywork.
 The drivetrain for the car was a 3-litre Martin V8 driving through a Triumph TR4 gearbox with overdrive.
 The car weighed 1070 kg.
 Overall performance was good but the testing uncovered problems with the engine and its lack of road-car ancillaries.

 Bodywork for the first prototype was fabricated by Maurice Gomm.
 This car was very different in appearance from the subsequent prototypes and the production models and has been compared to an oversized Panhard CD.
 Neither Tastevin nor his wife were happy with the appearance of the first prototype.

 A second prototype chassis was built and sent to Williams & Pritchard, who produced a body for it in aluminum.
 The style of this body was much more angular than the first.
 Tastevin personally requested some last-minute changes to the shape which would be undone in later prototypes, but in general prototype #2 set the general direction for subsequent bodies.
 This second car was registered as a Deep Sanderson and given registration number 2 ARX.
 After its use as a development mule prototype #2 was used as a personal car by team member Colin James, after which it was acquired by Peter Dodds, another member of the Monica team.

 In 1969 prototype chassis #3, the first to receive a ZF 5-speed manual transmission, was built.
 At this time the Tastevins introduced Tudor (Tony) Rascanu, a Romanian exile and former shop manager for Vignale in Italy, to the project.
 Rascanu was entrusted with the job of completely restyling the bodywork for the third prototype, but was not allowed to make any modifications to Lawrence's chassis, which was to be sent to French coach-builder Henri Chapron in Paris.
 Chapron was to build a full-sized maquette, or body-form, of the revised car under Rascanu's oversight.
-Rascanu and Capron's work met with Tastevin's approval.
+Rascanu and Chapron's work met with Tastevin's approval.
 With hidden headlamps in a sloping aerodynamic nose and wide horizontal taillights it was much more appealing than the previous two attempts.
 The maquette was then sent to Carrozzeria Alfredo Vignale in Turin to be used as a base for Vignale to produce a body in steel.